cliclic/jobs/backend/README.md

 ## Sending Your Results

-Once you are done, please send your results to someone from Drivy.
+Once you are done, please send your results to someone from CliCliC.

 - If you are already in discussion with us, send it directly to the person you are talking to.
-- If not, use the application form [on every job listing](https://en.drivy.com/jobs).
+- If not, use the application form [on every job listing](https://en.cliclic.com/jobs).

 You can send your Github project link or zip your directory and send it via email.
 If you do not use Github, don't forget to attach your `.git` folder.